michal-harish/yarn1/README.md

 <a name="development">
 ## Development
 </a>
-- distributing jar uses main class name on the target so the identical jar will be copied multiple times when several components are launched
 - hdfs could be completely avoided - also hdfs.homeDirectory() of the current user is used right now
 - use standard HADOOP_YARN_HOME environmental variable instead of combination of args and yarn1.site config
 - YARN deployment requires 'mvn' command for unpacking of compile scope dependencies and 'jar' command for creating the main jar